 Most companies do not need the extra cleaning horsepower provided by co-solvent cleaning systems.
 However, for special applications it is a very smart and sophisticated option.

-In summary, a co-solvent system should be used only for the most difficult soils, which often require high temperatures for removal.
+In summary, a co-solvent system should be used only for difficult soils, which often require high temperatures for removal.
 In the right application they can provide superior cleaning results without the throughput delays inherent in aqueous systems.